kemichai/rfmpy/README.md

 Description
 ------------
-Python codes to calculate receiver function (RF) and perform time to depth migration (WIP), in a 3D spherical coordinate system.
+Python codes to calculate receiver function (RF) and perform time to depth migration, in a 3D spherical coordinate system.

 Fore more details on this project have a look at our EGU 2022 abstract [here](https://meetingorganizer.copernicus.org/EGU22/EGU22-8174.html).